/ Using the Assessment Tool

 Key Features:

-• Assess individual students or multiple learners with phase-specific spelling lists
+• Assess individual students or multiple learners against specific phases of the scope and sequence

-• Flexible response methods including typing and card-based word building
+• Choose between typing and card-based word building as the response method

 • Detailed performance analysis at both grapheme and word levels